Deaf & Learning Disabilities

 College Foreign Language & Math Course Substitutions

-In high school under the Individuals with Disabilities Education Act, students with disabilities are not required to take courses in foreign language or math.
-They receive a waiver.
-Many families and professionals assume they will receive course waivers in college.
-However, this is not the case in the postsecondary institutions.
-Colleges are not legally required to waive any courses for them.
-The students are expected to meet the requirements of the core curriculum (i.e., biology, foreign language, and math) for graduation.
+Under the Individuals with Disabilities Education Act, students with disabilities are not required to take a foreign language or math courses in high school.
+Instead, they are granted a waiver.
+Many families and professionals believe they will receive course waivers in college.
+In postsecondary institutions, however, this is not the case.
+Colleges are not required by law to waive any courses for them.
+To graduate, students must complete the core curriculum requirements (biology, foreign language, and math).

-Instead, colleges offer a substitution course in foreign language and math.
-In order to request a foreign language or math course substitution, the student must submit supporting documentation to Disability Services at their college for review.
-If the result of the evaluation report indicates a math disability, they can request a math course substitution.
-The approval procedures vary in postsecondary institutions.
-When approved, the student can complete the requirement through foreign language/math course substitution.
+Colleges instead provide substitute courses in foreign languages and math.
+To request a foreign language or math course substitution, students must submit supporting documentation to their college's accessibility services for review.
+If the evaluation report indicates a math disability, they can request a math course substitution.
+Postsecondary institutions have different approval procedures.
+The student can fulfill the requirement by taking a foreign language or math course when approved.

-Since the enactment of American with Disabilities Act in 1990, more postsecondary institutions offer a math course substitution.
-The math course substitutions vary by colleges.
-If math creates barriers to the student’s learning based on disability and functional limitation, he/she can request a math course substitution.
-However, a math course substitution will not be granted if mathematics course is a requirement of the major.
-For example, if a student is majoring in computer science or engineering, the math course cannot be substituted because it would constitute a fundamental alteration of the program.
-Again, if the student majors in history or sociology, the math course can be substituted.
+Since the Americans with Disabilities Act was passed in 1990, more postsecondary institutions have provided a math course substitution.
+Math course substitutions differ by college.
+If a student's disability or functional limitation makes math challenging, they can request a math course substitution.
+However, if a math course is a major requirement, a math course substitution will not be granted.
+For example, if a student major in computer science or engineering, the math course cannot be substituted because it would constitute a fundamental program alteration.
+Again, the math course can be substituted if the student majors in history or sociology.